icy/dusybox/README.md

 $ dub run dusybox:free
 ```

-When being compiled, the tool's binary is stored under `./bin/`.
-For example,
+When being compiled, the tool's binary is located under `./bin/` directory.
-`./bin/dzfree` here `dz` is the common prefix for our tools (`dz` sounds a bit
+For example, `./bin/dzfree` here `dz` is the common prefix for our tools
-similar to `dusy`, isn't it?).
-The testing and other build profile will generate
+(`dz` sounds a bit similar to `dusy`, isn't it?).
-binary files under the top directory though.
+The testing and other build profile still generate binary files

-## Dlang subjects to learn
+under the top directory though.

 ## free